 website www.khanacademy.org (no username or password needed).
 Scroll down to the section on 'Calculus' (it's in the third of the four columns), and then scroll down further until you reach the topics 'Partial derivatives' and 'Partial derivatives 2'.

 Applicants to many companies are now required to take numerical psychometric tests.
 We hold workshops which give you practice in answering typical test questions (please bring a calculator).

 No need to book - just turn up

-The dates of the Psychometric Test workshops to be held in 2013/14 will be available here before the start of term.
+The dates of the Psychometric Test workshops to be held in 2013/14 are available here

 For practice test papers, visit the Maths Support Centre on the 1st floor of the main Whiteknights library.